Golden parachutes under the threat of accidents: Reduction of the second-best contracting problem

 \subsection{The associated HJB equation}

 In accordance with the results from the reference paper \cite{possamai2020there} in the accident-free framework, we show that the second-best contracting problem \eqref{secondBest_Pproblem} degenerates when $\gamma\delta \leq 1$.
-In the alternative scenario where $\gamma \delta >1$, this degeneracy is no longer observed, and in order to characterise the solution of the Stackelberg game, we can consider the simpler mixed control--stopping problem presented in \Cref{align: reducedProblem}.
-This is indeed possible based on \Cref{theorem:reductionSecondBest}.
+In the alternative scenario where $\gamma \delta >1$, this degeneracy is no longer observed, and in order to characterise the solution of the Stackelberg game, we can consider the rewriting of game as a simpler mixed control--stopping problem, presented in \Cref{align: reducedProblem}.
 Therefore, by using standard techniques in stochastic control (see for instance \cite{oksendal2007applied}), we can introduce the following second-order integro-differential equation:

 for the initial condition $v^{\smalltext{\rm SB}}(0) = 0$.
 Here, $v^{\smalltext{\rm SB}}(y)$ represents the maximal reward obtained by the principal while maintaining the utility of the agent at the level $y \geq 0$, following a notation similar to that used for the first-best problem.
 For any $(y,p,q, v(\cdot)) \in \R_+ \times \R \times \R \times \cB_{\R}$, the non-local operator is of the form